Atqui-404/CV_Drone_UE4_airsim/README.md

    **Method 1:**
    Duplicate the BP_FlyingPawn and rename it.
-   Go into the renamed bp and replace the drone with your imported drone and then replace the propellers -> if the propeller pivot is not correct, go to the propeller asset and adjust using top view.
+   Go into the renamed bp and replace the drone with your imported drone and then replace the propellers -> if the propeller pivot is not correct, go to the propeller asset and adjust using top view. *(For the Drone_prop.fbx, it was translated to X: -42, Y: -32, Z: -22)*

-   Fit the propellers nicely on the pivot points of the drone.
+Fit the propellers nicely on top of the drone for each propeller used.

    **Method 2:**
    If you're using the Mavic 2 Pro, you can try to add BP_MyPawn.uasset immediately to *project_name\Plugins\AirSim\Content\Blueprints* and hopefully everything would be inside already otherwise pls go back to method 1.